SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 define that parameter as an :newTerm:`in-out parameter` instead.

-You write an in-out parameter by placing the ``inout`` keyword right before a parameters type.
+You write an in-out parameter by placing the ``inout`` keyword right before a parameter's type.
 An in-out parameter has a value that is passed *in* to the function, is modified by the function, and is passed back *out* of the function to replace the original value.